Sagedurk/Yugioh-Card-Searcher/README.md

 **Random Card:** Gives information of a random card.
 The data returned from the API is **not** identical to what is returned in Card Information

 **Random Archetype:** Not functional!
-It's supposed to return 3 random Archetypes.
+It's supposed to return 3 archetypes at random.
 Might end up being scrapped, since the reason it was added was because of an idea between my friends and I.

 | Card Name | Card ID | Card Type |
 | --------- | :-------: | --------- |